govau/design-system-site/content/components/skip-link/default.md

 Include skip links between the opening of the `<body>` and the page `<header>`.

 The content that the skip links goes to is linked with an `id` and it moves the focus to the element with `tabindex="-1"`.

+Inside the `<nav>` element use an `aria-label` with a string like `"skip links navigation"`.
+This will help screen readers identify which navigation element they are currently using.